Kooljaman Resort at Cape Leveque is sometimes called a luxury resort, sometimes a wilderness camp.

-The accommodation options at Kooljaman Resort are quite unusual and there is a whole range.
+The accommodation options at Kooljaman Resort are a bit unusual (unusual for a resort, not for this part of the world) and there is a whole range.
 As I said, wilderness camp and luxury resort and everything in between.
 And somehow it works.

 Initially I looked at them with some envy.
 No way could I afford staying there.

 No, we rented what's available at the other end of the scale: a palm frond thatched beach shelter.

 Inside you can unroll your swag or pitch your tent next to the wooden benches and table.
 Each shelter also has a fire place.

 The beach shelters are located right above the Eastern Beach.

 And I assure you, after spending a few nights there, as far as I'm concerned the rich people can keep their safari tents, thank you.

 You have many other options for accommodation at Kooljaman: units, log cabins and a normal camp ground.
 (No large camping vehicles and caravans in that one!)